versionone/VersionOne.Client.Requestor/TECHNICAL.md

 1. Open a new window or tab in Chrome and navigate to [http://www.JSFiddle.net](http://www.jsFiddle.net)
 2. You'll see four panels: `HTML, JavaScript, CSS, and Result`
-3. We'll only use the JavaSript panel for now, so type this into it and then press `Run`:
+3. We'll only use the JavaScript panel for now, so type this into it and then press `Run`:

 ```javascript
 var host = "http://eval.versionone.net"; // Remote web server root